resntherest/webhostingcisco/README.md

 Because of this:

 - All images must be placed **in the same folder** as the main HTML file (e.g., `index.html`).
-- Normally, in real-world web development, images would be stored in organized folders like:
+- Normally, in real-world web development, images would be stored in organized folders.

 ---
  # Tech Stack